 Subject to the PFIC rules described above, for U.S. federal income tax purposes, gain or loss realized on the sale or other disposition of common shares or pre-funded warrants will be capital gain or loss, and will be long-term capital gain or loss if the U.S. Holder held the common shares or pre-funded warrants for more than one year.
 The amount of the gain or loss will equal the difference between the U.S. Holder's tax basis in the common shares or the pre-funded warrants disposed of and the amount realized on the disposition, in each case as determined in U.S. dollars.
 This gain or loss will generally be U.S.-source gain or loss for foreign tax credit purposes.
-For purposes of determining their basis in common shares, pre-funded warrants, Series A warrants and Series B warrants purchased in this offering, U.S. Holders should allocate their purchase price between the common shares, pre-funded warrants, Series A warrants and Series B warrants on the basis of their relative fair market values at the time of issuance.
+For purposes of determining their basis in common shares, pre-funded warrants and warrants purchased in this offering, U.S. Holders should allocate their purchase price between the common shares, pre-funded warrants on the basis of their relative fair market values at the time of issuance.

-Sale or Other Disposition, Exercise or Expiration of Series A Warrants and Series B Warrants
+Sale or Other Disposition, Exercise or Expiration of Warrants

 Subject to the PFIC rules described above, for U.S. federal income tax purposes, gain or loss realized on the sale or other disposition of a warrant (other than by exercise) will be capital gain or loss and will be long-term capital gain or loss if the U.S. Holder held the warrant for more than one year at the time of the sale or other disposition.
-The amount of the gain or loss will equal the difference between the U.S. Holder's tax basis in the Series A warrants and Series B warrants disposed of and the amount realized on the disposition, in each case as determined in U.S. dollars.
+The amount of the gain or loss will equal the difference between the U.S. Holder's tax basis in the warrants disposed of and the amount realized on the disposition, in each case as determined in U.S. dollars.
 This gain or loss will generally be U.S.-source gain or loss for foreign tax credit purposes.

-In general, a U.S. Holder will not be required to recognize income, gain or loss upon the exercise of a Series A warrant or Series B warrant by payment of the exercise price.
-A U.S. Holder's basis in a share of common stock received upon exercise will be equal to the sum of (1) the U.S. Holder's basis in the Series A warrant or Series B warrant and (2) the exercise price of the Series A warrant or Series B warrant.
-Subject to the PFIC rules described above, a U.S. Holder's holding period in the share received upon exercise will commence on the day after such U.S. Holder exercises the Series A warrant or Series B warrant.
+In general, a U.S. Holder will not be required to recognize income, gain or loss upon the exercise of a warrant by payment of the exercise price.
+A U.S. Holder's basis in a share of common stock received upon exercise will be equal to the sum of (1) the U.S. Holder's basis in the warrant and (2) the exercise price of the warrant.
+Subject to the PFIC rules described above, a U.S. Holder's holding period in the share received upon exercise will commence on the day after such U.S. Holder exercises the warrants.

-If a Series A warrant or Series B warrant expires without being exercised, a U.S. Holder will recognize a capital loss in an amount equal to such U.S. Holder's basis in the Series A warrant or Series B warrant.
-This loss will be long-term capital loss if, at the time of the expiration, the U.S. Holder's holding period in the Series A warrant or Series B warrant is more than one year.
+If a warrant expires without being exercised, a U.S. Holder will recognize a capital loss in an amount equal to such U.S. Holder's basis in the warrant.
+This loss will be long-term capital loss if, at the time of the expiration, the U.S. Holder's holding period in the warrant is more than one year.
 The deductibility of capital losses is subject to limitations.